For internal use by the Child Health 2050 project team. This dashboard will developed toward a future external-use version.

 Data sources: UN WPP 2024, GBD 2023, NCD-RisC, and PISA.

-Note: For each outcome, the line runs from the highest to lowest observed value across countries, using the most recent observations available and a baseline value 10 years earlier (e.g., 2023 and 2013 for the mortality outcomes).
+Note: For each outcome, the line runs from the highest observed value across countries to half of the lowest observed value, using the most recent observations available and a baseline value 10 years earlier (e.g., 2023 and 2013 for the mortality outcomes).
 For the selected location, the red dot is the baseline value, the blue arrow is the most recent value, the green star is half of the most recent value (the goal), and the yellow diamond is the 2050 value projected from average annual rate of decline between the baseline and most recent observations.
 Mortality rates are per 1000 (conditional on surviving to the start of the age interval).
 Height gap is relative to average height in the top 10 countries.
 Math gap is relative to Singapore in 2022 (the best performer).

 Frontier-scaled country comparison: Neonatal mortality